ttruty/cordova-plugin-watchconnectivity/README.md

 Simple plugin that establishes iOS Watch Connectivity session with Watch OS and helps exchange of messages between an iPhone ionic application and its iWatch application.

+> Forked from Pierre-Luc Bolduc [here](https://github.com/plbolduc/cordova-plugin-watchconnectivity)
+- Updated to use Capacitor

 ## Installation

 ### With Ionic cordova-cli